Interacting Scalar Fields as Dark Energy and Dark Matter in Einstein scalar Gauss Bonnet Gravity: Introduction

 { The scalar field $\phi$, responsible for late-time cosmic acceleration, is also allowed to couple non-minimally to the curvature invariant known as the Gauss-Bonnet (GB) term.
 Such a coupling is well motivated by string/M-theory \cite{Gross:1986mw,Bento:1995qc,Ferrara:1996hh,Antoniadis:1997eg}, and has been shown to prevent both past and future cosmological singularities \cite{Nojiri:2005vv,Tsujikawa:2006ph,DeFelice:2006pg,Minamitsuji:2024twp,Tsujikawa:2022aar,DeFelice:2009rw,DeFelice:2006pg,Gross:1986mw,Bento:1995qc,Ferrara:1996hh}.
 This coupling affects the propagation speed $c_T$ of gravitational waves, which is tightly constrained by observations: $|\ct - 1| < 10^{-16}$ \cite{LIGOScientific:2017zic,Odintsov:2019clh,Ezquiaga:2017ekz,TerenteDiaz:2023iqk,Fier:2025}.
 In general, the behavior of \(\ct\) depends on the form of the GB coupling function \footnote{In principle the coupling function $f$ could depend on both $\phi$ and $\psi$.
 This would require the specification of a particular coupling model, thereby increasing the parameter space and making the dynamics more complicated.
 Therefore, in the present work we mainly restrict the GB coupling to depend only on $\phi$.}.
 However, since the deviation from the speed of light is experimentally negligible and possibly undetectable in the late evolution of the universe, we adopt the approximation \(\ct \simeq 1\).
 This allows the time derivative of the coupling function to scale with the scale factor, i.e., \(\dot{f} \propto a\), simplifying the model and reducing the parameter space.
 This approach renders the analysis relatively model-independent \cite{Hussain:2024yee}.}

 {In \cite{Hussain:2024yee}, we studied the interacting dark energy and dark matter for both of the two cases, $\ct = 1$ and $\ct \not= 1$, and found that the final results do not sensitively depend on the precise values of $\ct$, as long as the bound $|\ct - 1| < 10^{-16}$ is satisfied, which is quite different from the considerations of gravitational waves \cite{Fier:2025}.
 However, in \cite{Hussain:2024yee} we modeled the dark matter by a pressure-less perfect fluid.
-So, in this paper we shall generalize our previous studies to the case where the dark matter is also described by a scalar field and interacting with the dark energy component from the point of view of particle physics. }
+So, in this paper we shall generalize our previous studies to the case where the dark matter is also described by a scalar field and interacting with the dark energy component from the point of view of particle physics. } This approach is more fundamental and closely aligned with particle physics principles.
+Although the interaction is introduced phenomenologically at the action level, the framework yields consistent field equations and constrains the allowed forms of interaction, preventing arbitrary choices.
+In contrast, fluid-based models typically introduce interactions by postulating a non-zero term in the continuity equation of the dark sector, i.e., $\nabla_\mu T^{\mu \nu}_{\rm DE} = -Q^\nu = - \nabla_\mu T^{\mu \nu}_{\rm DM}$, where $Q^\nu$ can be arbitrarily chosen without a guiding Lagrangian formulation.
+This often leads to ambiguities and makes constructing a corresponding Lagrangian a challenging, if not infeasible, task.\\ Moreover, deriving the interacting equations of motion directly from an action provides a significant advantage when analyzing cosmological perturbations.
+Without a well-defined interaction Lagrangian, fluid models frequently encounter stability issues that must be resolved in an ad hoc manner \cite{Jackson:2009mz, Kase:2019veo,Tamanini:2015iia}.
+Such instabilities do not arise in the present framework, where the interaction structure is consistently derived from first principles.

 The dynamics of the combined system are analyzed using dynamical system techniques, considering two types of interaction potentials: exponential and power-law forms.
 We numerically investigate the stability of the system and constrain the model parameters using current observational data, including model-independent Hubble parameter measurements, Type Ia Supernovae observations (Pantheon+ and DES5YR), DESI Baryon Acoustic Oscillation (DRII), Planck CMB data, and Roman Space Telescope mock data.